28th November 2017

-Make sure you plan for literacy and numeracy across the curriculum, looking for opportunities to use and apply both subject skills in foundation subjects.
+Make sure you plan for English and maths across the curriculum, looking for opportunities to use and apply both subject skills in foundation subjects.
 For example, calculating pulse rates in PE or retelling a myth or legend using narrative techniques in history.

 Of course, there are some subjects which require set times in the school week, for example, PE or ICT, but other periods of the timetable can be more flexible.
 Don’t set them as history, geography and so on, set them as ‘topic’ or ‘foundation subjects’.
 This will give you more flexibility when planning what you need to teach over the course of a week or half term.

 Where your curriculum lacks balance in any one subject, use specialist weeks to boost coverage.
 Science, arts and technology weeks are already popular, but this approach could also apply to other curriculum subjects including geography, history, RE or PE.

 Keep track of your curriculum coverage.
 This can be done using simple tick lists or by using more effective online tools such as the coverage checkers on our online platform, Curriculum Maestro.
 This enables schools to check the breadth and balance of their curriculum at the click of a button as well as providing evidence for external visitors such as Estyn or Ofsted.